Generating business ideas in the technology space.

 3. Establish trustworthy partnerships.
 You should have a group of people with whom you share mutual trust.
 This includes coworkers, business partners and employees.
 When something goes wrong, they will be the ones that will take a step forward.

-4. Being an entrepreneur is very hard, but a lot of fun!
+4. Enjoy it.
+Being an entrepreneur is very hard, but a lot of fun!
 If you love what you do and have energy, you can’t go wrong.
 In the worst case, you’ll get a lot of experience for your next try.

 8. Listen more than you speak.
 Positive input equals learning.
 If the time is not quite right to start a new venture, you might want to enroll in a business school.
 Consider this: Unicurve Director Andrew Lancaster recommends doing an MBA if you don’t have a great idea for a business just yet.